assembleco/assemble/examples/custom_github_merge_strategy/README.md

 ```

 Now, any pull request you open will have a handy link added to it
-that will kick off your custom merge flow.
+that will kick off your custom merge building block.

 - - - - -

 Feedback form:

 * Was this information helpful?
 (Y/N)
-* How likely are you to build a flow like this?
+* How likely are you to build an app like this?
 (1-5)
 * How can we change this to make it more helpful? (free-form)